Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   echo 0 > /sys/module/zswap/parameters/max_pool_percent
   echo 0 > /sys/module/zswap/parameters/enabled

-Once zswap is disabled and no longer using iaa_crypto, the IAA wqs and devices can be disabled.
+Once zswap is disabled and no longer using iaa_crypto, the woke IAA wqs and devices can be disabled.

 .. _iaa_disable_script: